Sign In / Sign Out

 Delia Saenz, PhD, Associate Professor.
 Delia’s research focuses on tokenism, intergroup processes, acculturation, social identity and family dynamics, and incorporates both experimental and field methodology.
 Her work on tokenism is often cited for its innovation and contribution to the understanding of diversity in work groups.
 Delia received the inaugural Kenneth and Mamie Clark Award from the American Psychological Association of Graduate Students, the Outstanding Faculty Award from the College of Liberal Arts and Sciences Alumni Association, and the 2005 Excellence in Education Award from the Ronald McDonald House Charities National Scholarship Program.
 She has served in several administrative positions at ASU including Vice Provost of Undergraduate Education.

-Michelle "Lani" Shiota, PhD, Associate Professor and Social Psychology Area Head.
+Michelle "Lani" Shiota, PhD, Associate Professor.
 Lani’s research takes a multi–method approach to the study of positive emotion and emotion regulation, integrating psychophysiology, behavioral, cognitive, narrative, and self–report measures.
 Specific interests include exploring differentiation among multiple, distinct positive emotions; positive emotion and social bonding; the role of positive emotion in emotion regulation; and short– and long–term cardiovascular aspects of emotion regulation.
 In addition to recent publications in Emotion and Cognition and Emotion, Lani is the co–author with Jim Kalat of the textbook Emotion, published by Thompson Wadsworth.
 Research Lab: Shiota Psychophysiology Lab for Affective Testing (SPLAT).

 Michael Varnum, PhD, Assistant Professor.
 Michael's research is focused on how culture shapes fundamental psychological processes ranging from empathy, to conformity, to self-construal.
 He takes the view that what constitutes "culture" is not only nationality or ethnicity but that social class and region also constitute forms of culture.
 His work is focused on understanding the origins of cultural differences and the mechanisms by which these patterns of thinking are learned and maintained.
 He is also exploring factors that drive cultural change.
 In his work he uses a broad variety of approaches ranging from analysis of secondary datasets (i.e., census data), to social psychological lab experiments, to neuroimaging.
 His work has been published in top-tier journals including Proceedings of the National Academy of Sciences of the USA, Psychological Science, Journal of Experimental Psychology: General, Annual Review of Psychology, and NeuroImage.
 Research Lab: Cultural Neuroscience Lab